openvenues/libpostal/README.md

 libpostal is not itself a full geocoder, but should be a ubiquitous preprocessing step before indexing/searching with free text geographic strings.
 It is written in C for maximum portability and performance.
+Python bindings are included in this repo and it's easy to write bindings to other languages.

 Examples of normalization
 -------------------------